etridgely/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is a tabular way to store data in rows and columns.

+SQL, or 'Structured Query Language', is the language used to communicate with relational databases and the data inside.

 - [ ] Why do tables need a `primary key`?

+Because there needs to be a way to identify every entry uniquely.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A bridge table.

 ## Minimum Viable Product